-A recent study by Rovina et al1 evaluated whether the suPAR-level at the time of admission could identify patients who would likely develop SRF within the first-coming 14 days.
+A recent study by Rovina et al. published in Crit Care 24,187 (2020) evaluated whether the suPAR-level at the time of admission could identify patients who would likely develop SRF within the first coming 2 weeks.

-This was confirmed in an international multicenter study showing that very few COVID-19 patients with suPAR below 4.6 ng/ml developed respiratory failure (N=3, 2.6%) compared to patients with suPAR above 6.86 ng/ml (N=53, 44.9%)2.
+This cut-off point was later confirmed in an international multicenter study showing that very few COVID-19 patients with suPAR below 4.6 ng/ml developed respiratory failure (N=3, 2.6%) than patients with suPAR above 6.86 ng/ml (N=53, 44.9%)2.

 Prediction of acute kidney injury (AKI) and requirement for dialysis for COVID-19 patients

-In a recent paper, Azam et al investigated the link between a patient’s suPAR level and incidence of in-hospital AKI2.
-It appeared that in patients hospitalized with COVID-19, the suPAR-level at the time of admission was a strong predictor of developing in-hospital AKI and the need for dialysis.
+In a recent paper, Azam et al. investigated the link between a patient’s suPAR level and incidence of in-hospital AKI.2.
+It appeared that in patients hospitalised with COVID-19, the suPAR-level at the time of admission was a strong predictor of developing in-hospital AKI and the need for dialysis.
 The higher the suPAR-level, the more severe the outcome.

-For patients admitted with a suPAR-level < 4.60 ng/ml, only a 6.0% incidence of AKI was found with no patients developing a need for dialysis2.
-For patients admitted with a suPAR level > 6.86 ng/ml, there was a 45.8% incidence of AKI with 16.1% of those patients requiring dialysis2.
+For patients admitted with a suPAR-level < 4.60 ng/ml, only a 6.0% incidence of AKI was found, with no patients developing a need for dialysis2.
+For patients admitted with a suPAR level > 6.86 ng/ml, there was a 45.8% incidence of AKI with 16.1% of those patients requiring dialysis3.